vic-ma/howtodismantle.github.io/_posts/2025-02-13-Elevate-Your-Workflow-Building-a-Next-Gen-Continuous-Improvement-Board-with-Office-365-ToDo.md

   - name: FactoryCITaskTracking.pbmx
     url: /assets/2025-02-13/FactoryCITaskTracking.pbmx
 ---
-With the new Office 365 data source, which were introduced early 2025 by the Peakboard dev team, access to Microsoft ToDo can be done within a few clicks.
-In this article we learn how to set up the Office 365 ToDo data source and build a typical board where factory workers can track their daily tasks around improving the prodction processes.
-In out sample application we can let the end user create new tasks or set existing tasks to "done".
+With the new Office 365 data sources, which were introduced early 2025 by the Peakboard dev team, access to Microsoft ToDo can be done within a few clicks.
+In this article we learn how to set up the Office 365 ToDo data source and build a typical board where factory workers can track their daily tasks around improving the prodcution processes - a "Continuous Improvement (CI) Board"  In our sample application we can let the end user create new tasks or set existing tasks to "done".
 The data backend will be a todo list that is located within the Office 365 space.

 For authentification against the Office 365 backend everythig is explained in this article [Getting started with the new Office 365 Data Sources](/Getting-started-with-the-new-Office-365-Data-Sources.html), so connecting to Office 365 is not part of this article.